Suspected drunk driver hit and kills woman near Centerville

 FRESNO, Calif.
 (KFSN) -- A suspected drunk driver hit and killed a pedestrian near Centerville.

-CHP officers say the victim was driving on Highway 180 near Piedra when she pulled over off the road around 2:30 Sunday morning.
+CHP officers say a 42-year-old woman was driving on Highway 180 near Piedra when she pulled over off the road around 2:30 Sunday morning.

-That's when she got out of her car and walked into lanes of traffic and was hit by a passing car.
+That's when she got out of her car and walked into lanes of traffic and was hit by 32-year-old Kenia Rodriguez, authorities said.

-Officers eventually caught up to the suspect and found she was under the influence.
+Officers eventually caught up to her and found she was under the influence.

 Detectives are still investigating why the victim walked onto the road.